KaanBaspinar00/ZemaxDesigns_738/README.md

 # Zemax Designs

 Designs I have made and you see above are in the lecture content of phys738 (METU).
-If you don't have ZEMAX programm, do not hesitate to send e mail me to see the content.
+If you don't have ZEMAX program, do not hesitate to send me e-mail to see the content.
 I will share screenshots which you may find helpful.
-Here is my mail adress:
+Here is my e-mail adress:

 baspinarlee@gmail.com
 Kaan Başpınar